Overture-7421/Overture_QR_Scouting/README.md

     *   A dialog box will appear displaying a QR code.
 Scan this code using a compatible QR scanning application or device.
     *   Alternatively, use the "Copy Info" button to copy the tab-separated data string or the "Copy Columns" button to copy the CSV header row.
 4.  **Reset for Next Match:** Click the "Reset Form" button.
 This will clear the form data (while incrementing the match number and keeping scouter/robot info) ready for the next match scouting.

+### Load a Schedule (.txt)

+1. Prepare a plain text file with this flexible format:

+    - First line (optional): `Event: <Event Name>`
+    - One assignment per line in the form: `ScouterID, MatchNumber, Position, TeamNumber`
+    - Separators supported: commas, tabs, or two-or-more spaces.
+Lines starting with `#` are ignored.

+    Example:

+    ```
+    Event: Beach Blitz 2025
+    # ScouterID , Match , Position , Team
+    ANA, 1, Blue 1, 1234
+    ANA, 3, Red 2, 5678
+    LEO, 1, Blue 2, 4321
+    LEO, 3, Red 3, 8765
+    # positions can be in any case; "blue1" or "Red 3" also work
+    ```

+2. In the app, click the upload icon (Load Schedule) and select your `.txt`.
+3. Enter or pick the Scouter ID when prompted.
+4. Use the "Select Match" dropdown shown at the top header to switch between that scouter’s assigned matches.
+The app auto-fills Scouter Initials, Match Number, Robot, and Team Number.

 ## Building the App